tqchen07/ctool/README.md

-# Feasible tools to make life easier
+# Feasible Tools to Make Life Easier
-1. descriptive_table(): function to create descriptive table, version 1.0
+1. dsctable(): Create descriptive table
-2. dsctable(): function to create descriptive table, version 2.0
+2. findcut(): Find optimal cutpoints for continuous covariates with binary and time-to-event outcomes
-2. findcut(): find optimal cutpoints for continuous covariates with binary and time-to-event outcomes
+3. find_maxbinCIwidth(): Find the maximum width of confidence interval for binomial test